Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 ---

-📝 There are two presentations in two different languages:
+📝 There are two different presentation files:

-1) In *English* 🚇💂🏼‍♀️☎️
+1️⃣ In English 🚇💂🏼‍♀️☎️
-2) In *Greek* 🏛🏺🧿
+2️⃣ In Greek 🏛🏺🧿

+Inside these files, each presentation is available both in PowerPoint format 📊 and as a CMD version 💻.

-Click on the file name to download, whichever you want.🤔😉
+👉 Click on the file name to download whichever version you want! 🤔😉

 ---